 Some sparkles and/or food colouring ( optional )

-Dissolve the sugar in the water, as soon as it’s dissolved, remove the heat and leave to cool a little bit.
-If you can get a bit more sugar to dissolve then thats a good thing.
+Keep adding sugar until no more will dissolve, and then remove the heat and leave to cool for about 5 minutes.
+If you can get a bit more sugar to dissolve, then that’s a good thing.
 You want a saturated solution.

 Pour the solution into a glass jar and suspend the lolly stick, we used some sellotape to hold it in place.
-Don’t let it touch the bottom or the sides or the jar.
+Don’t let it touch the bottom or the sides of the jar.

 You should see crystals start to form after a few days.

 We made a lolly and a circle to hang on the Christmas tree.
-I was a bit disapppointed with the circle, but we will be trying again with a star!
+I was a bit disappointed with the circle, but we will be trying again with a star!

 Why does sugar crystallise?